Home > CPU

 If you're not surprised by this pick, we don't blame you, as the Ryzen 7 5800X3D is one of the best processors for gaming and is still competing with the latest CPUs.

 This processor has eight cores, 16 threads, a base clock speed of 3.4GHz, and a boost clock speed of 4.5GHz.
 However, its best feature is its 96MB of L3 cache.
 All “X3D” chips have this feature, which stacks additional cache memory on top of the CPU.
-This allows more frequently accessed data to be stored, which the cores can free access.
-This results in lowered access times and increased performance and efficiency as more game elements can be stored and don’t need to be called each time.
+This allows more frequently accessed data to be stored, which the cores can freely access.
+This results in lowered access times and increased performance and efficiency as more game elements can be stored and don't need to be called each time.

 Its best feature is its 96MB of L3 cache.